What penalties apply for later filing or payment of Corporation Tax?

 Late payment

 There are no late payment penalties for Corporation Tax.
 Interest is charged on outstanding tax due.
-There are penalties where companies who are under the quarterly payment regime deliberately fail to pay or deliberately make a payment that is too small.
+There are penalties where companies that are under the quarterly payment regime deliberately fail to pay or deliberately make a payment that is too small.
 See Corporation tax instalment payments

 Security against non-payment

-From 6 April 2019 HMRC has the power to require securities in relation to:
+From 6 April 2019, HMRC has the power to require securities in relation to:

 - Corporation Tax and